mhahsler/CS7320-AI/README.md

 <img src="http://aima.cs.berkeley.edu/cover2.jpg" align="right" width="25%">

-Assignments and examples for the course in CS 5/7320 Artificial Intelligence taught at the [Computer Science Department at SMU](https://www.smu.edu/Lyle/Academics/Departments/CS) by [Michael Hahsler](https://michael.hahsler.net/).
-Slides and more information for students taking the course can be found on
+Slides, code examples and assignments for the course in CS 5/7320 Artificial Intelligence taught by [Michael Hahsler](https://michael.hahsler.net/) at the
+[Computer Science Department at SMU](https://www.smu.edu/Lyle/Academics/Departments/CS).
+More information for students taking the course can be found on
 [SMU's Canvas](https://www.smu.edu/OIT/Services/Canvas).